23 Questions & Answers About Steroids

 This is due to significantly higher testosterone levels, the male hormone that is responsible for added levels of aggression.

 However, steroids affect people in different ways and some users do not experience increased outbursts of anger, but instead more regular cases of irritation and grumpiness.
+We have not found roid rage to be a concern in most of our patients.

 21. Do Steroids Show Up on a Drugs Test?